FAQ for publishers

 - The game must have been published in the current year or in the previous year.
 Broadly unchanged new editions or anniversary editions of existing games are excluded.

-- The game must be available at retail at the time of the award selection in May.
-The jury will not consider prototypes, mock-ups, or short runs.
+- The game must be available at retail at the time of the award selection, because the jury will not consider prototypes, mock-ups, or short runs.

 - The game must be distributed and sold in German-speaking countries.

 - The game must be playable as a standalone game.
 Expansions to existing games will not be considered.

 The jury does not wish to receive any games which do not meet these basic requirements.

 Do publishers send in their games like in a competition?

 No. In their capacity as games critics the jury members receive or request review copies of new games.
 This is why it makes no sense to send a game to the jury’s headquarters.
 The games aren’t judged here.